認識我們

 2021-2022

 Delta broadened the data application in public and commercial buildings of different counties and cities.
 In cooperation with New Taipei City, we achieved almost a 10% reduction in energy consumption in government offices with weather forecast information.
 In this case, with well-equipped sensors in the building, we used the thermal comfort model and the weather forecast of the day to optimize the air-conditioning temperature.
 Coupled with science-based models, such as the CBE thermal comfort tool and PMV value, we also ensure the maintenance of indoor comfort via temperature adjustment.
 The case proved the possibility of achieving energy savings at a very low cost through air-conditioning temperature control and weather forecast data without replacing any energy-consuming equipment or upgrading the building envelope.
-This case study has been documented academically and published in Building and Environment, a reputable international journal in 2022.
+This case study has been documented academically and published in Building and Environment, a reputable international journal in 2022. (links)

 Photo